NamitaMalik/Lazy-Loading-with-Angular2-Routing/README.md

 Before we move on further, let's note that there are 3 other important parts of this app:

-1. Routing - This is the parent router for our application.
+1. ROUTING - This is the parent router for our application.
-2. TaskRouting - This is the child router.
+2. TASKS_ROUTING - This is the child router.
 Takes care of routing for tasks module.
-3. UserRouting - Takes care of routing on users module.
+3. USERS_ROUTING - Takes care of routing on users module.

 Now, let's see some code now: